ludovicodimartino/MELODY/README.md

 ```
 MELODY repository
 │
-└───csv               # the developed sketches for the Arduino board
+└───csv               # the csv datasets used
 │
 └───OntologyDesign    # the ontology design diagram and turtle file
 │